fjavierg/myWhatsAppSeleniumProject/MyWhatsAppSeleniumProj/Readme.txt

 Artifacts

 	WhatsAppServlet.
-Servlet that receives the request and calls WhastApp.send method to send the message WhatsApp class Constructor to start Chrome browser and send method index.html Basic HTML/javascript form send whatsapp messages using HTTP interface.
-	Authentication, AuthenticationContext, SchAuthentication and AuthenticationFilter classes for client authentication
+Servlet that receives the request and calls WhastApp.send method to send the message to JMS queue WhatsAppMDBean Message driven bean to consume JMS messages WhatsApp class Singleton Bean to start Chrome browser, send method using Selenium and destroy browser index.html Basic HTML/javascript form to send whatsapp messages using HTTP interface.
+Implements two authentication schemas Authentication, AuthenticationContext, SchAuthentication and AuthenticationFilter classes for client authentication
 	User, UserDao and UserDaoImpl classes for users persistance, CORSFilter, servlet filter for cross-origin resource sharing